minprog/programmeren-1/problems/decryptor/index.md

 ## Specification

-- Implement your program in a file called `decrypt.c` in a directory called `decrypt`.
+- Implement your program in a file called `decrypt.c`.

 - Your program must accept any number of command line arguments equal to or greater than 1, meaning a sentence of at least one word.